 After our lawsuit was dismissed by a lower court, we filed an appeal to the Appellate Division, First Department.
 In February of 2016, we asked that court to reverse the lower court decision dismissing the case.
 Unfortunately, in May of 2016 the court affirmed the lower court ruling.
 We then filed an appeal to the Court of Appeals, New York State’s highest court.
 In September of 2016, that court ruled to hear the appeal of our case.

 Oral arguments were heard on May 30, 2017.
 If the appeal had been successful, the case would have been sent back to the trial court for further factual development and then an evidentiary hearing.
 We then would have had the opportunity to have a full factual record developed, with oral testimony from our plaintiffs and experts, and a reasonable chance of success on the merits.

 “The Court of Appeals, in allowing this case to proceed, took a key step forward toward allowing the patients and physicians who brought this case to present compelling facts before the important issues are decided,” said Kathryn Tucker, plaintiffs’ co-counsel.

 “We were optimistic that when the Court was made aware of the suffering facing patients, the profoundly personal reasons motivating their desire to choose a more peaceful death, and the fact that when the option is available, end of life care for all patients improves, with no harm to anyone, it would rule in our favor."

 Unfortunately, on September 7, 2017, the Court of Appeals upheld the lower court decisions.
-It rejected our claim that the current statutory provision that bans assisting a suicide does not apply to the process of aid in dying.
-And, it did not find that terminally ill patients have a right to aid in dying under either the Due Process or Equal Protection Clauses of the New York State Constitution.
+It rejected our claim that the current statutory provision that bans assisting a suicide does not apply to the process of Medical Aid In Dying.
+And, it did not find that terminally ill patients have a right to Medical Aid In Dying under either the Due Process or Equal Protection Clauses of the New York State Constitution.
 The case was dismissed.
 A motion for reargument was denied.